Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Experimental Setup and Standard Waveform Analysis

 Measuring the timing performance of large-area detectors poses a challenge when selecting a reference device, which must provide both superior resolution and spatial uniformity compared to the detector under test.
 Although large-area MCP-PMTs are available, their Signal Arrival Time uniformity must be well understood to avoid introducing biases.
 Previous studies \cite{Bortfeldt_2020} showed that the MCP-PMT time resolution is below 6\,ps at the center but deteriorates rapidly toward the edges.
 To mitigate this effect, only the central region of the MCP was used in the present measurements.

-For those measurements, the MCP was mounted on a movable stage and scanned over the detector area in a 20$\times$20\,mm$^2$ grid with 2.5\,mm steps, ensuring about 75\% overlap.
-By setting a sufficiently high threshold, events from the outer regions were excluded, and uniform data collection was achieved through synchronization with the number of recorded events.
-The data used in this work, are collected during long runs, were more than 500,000 triggers were collected with the detectors operated under stable operation, with the field configurations described in Tab. \ref{tab:7-pad-res-prototypes}.
+For those measurements, the MCP was mounted on a movable stage and scanned over the detector area in a 20$\times$20\,mm$^2$ grid with 2.5\,mm steps, ensuring about 75\% overlap, covering an area around the center of the central pad of the detector.
+By setting a sufficiently high threshold, to the MCP-PMT signal, events from the outer regions were excluded, and uniform data collection was achieved through synchronization with the number of recorded events.
+The data used in this work, are collected during long runs, where more than 500,000 triggers were collected with the detectors operated under stable operation, with the field configurations described in Tab. \ref{tab:7-pad-res-prototypes}.